chyka9632/portfolio_web-app/README.md

 # What is this project for?

-This is a web app to showcase diverse python project completed during my tutorials.
+This dynamic web app serves as a comprehensive showcase of various Python projects completed during my tutorials.
+It provides an immersive platform for exploring the diverse range of applications and solutions developed using Python, offering insights into my coding expertise and problem-solving skills.
+Visitors can delve into the projects, gaining valuable insights and inspiration for their own coding journeys.

 ### Web Development